Alabama Recording Laws: Consent Rules, Statutes, and Penalties

 Can I Record CPS Workers?

 Yes.
-Child Protective Services workers are government employees, and you can record your interactions with them as long as you’re participating in the conversation.
+Child Protective Services workers are government employees, and you can record your interactions with them as long as you are participating in the conversation.
+This can help protect your rights during investigations.

 Can I Record My Ex-Spouse or Co-Parent?